UnorthodoxThing/frontend-cool-features/loaders/README.md

 Tab into 'network', and see throttling options.
 Reload page.

+What's the optimal size for a loading page?
+200k.

+What if I'm using an image?
+Use PNG-8 where possible.

 ### Recommended:

 When creating a loading page, it's best to have a light and fast loading graphic.